dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 #### **Azure Credits**:

-- You have been given a quota of **$83 USD** which includes the running cost of Pre-deployed resources, license cost, and other resources deployed while running through the lab.
+- You have been given a quota of **$83** which includes the running cost of Pre-deployed resources, license cost, and other resources deployed while running through the lab.

-  You will receive **cost alerts** at 50%, 75%, 90%, 95%, and 100% of the allotted Azure Credit being spent, sent to your registered email address.
+  You will receive **cost alerts** to your registered email address at **50%/75%/90%/95%/100%** of the allotted Azure Credit is spent.

   You can visit the Azure Subscription page to check the current Azure credit spend and Analysis on **Cost analysis** tab under the Cost Management option.